kellekai-jira/Fugaku-Particle-Filter/README.md

 development.
 Feel free to create merge requests ;)

-## TLDR - How to run a DA Study:
+## TLDR - How to run a DA study:
 1. [Install Melissa-DA & dependencies](#1.-Install)
 2. [Instrument and link your model against Melissa-DA](#2.-Instrument-and-link-a-model-against-Melissa-DA) (or use one of the example models to start)
-3. [Configure your assimilator by writing a new assimilator or writing a new pdaf-wrapper library to be preloaded at runtime](#3.-Configure-the-Assimilation-Update-Phase) (or use one of the existing Assimilators for the beginning)
+3. [Configure your assimilator by writing a new assimilator or writing a new pdaf-wrapper library to be preloaded at runtime](#3.-Configure-the-Assimilation-Update-Phase) (or use one of the existing assimilators for the beginning)
 4. Launch your simulation from within a simple python script:
 ```python